Emma Allen-Vercoe - PhD

 Dr. John Bienenstock is internationally known as a physician and mucosal immunologist.
 He trained at King’s College, London and Westminster Hospital, London, U.K. He holds the title of Distinguished University Professor at McMaster University, an Honorary MD (Goteborg, Sweden), is a Fellow of the Royal Society of Canada and a Member of the Order of Canada and is an inductee into The Canadian Medical Hall of Fame.
 He is the Founding Director of the McMaster Brain-Body Institute at St. Joseph’s Healthcare Hamilton, a former Chair of Pathology and subsequently Dean and Vice-President of the Faculty of Health Sciences, McMaster University.
 He has made significant contributions in medical and microbiome research.
 Among these are: Mucosal immunology; neuroimmunology; mast cells, and psychoneuroimmunology.
 Bienenstock pioneered the concept of the common mucosal system.
 The common mucosal system is the means by which the body’s different mucosal surfaces, such as the gut, the respiratory tract and the reproduction system, share information to fight infection.
 Working with Robert Clancy in 1972, Bienenstock’s team demonstrated that communication between the different mucosal surfaces was facilitated by lymphocytes from structures called Peyer’s patches located in the wall of the small intestine.
 Vaccines taken by mouth directly reach Peyer’s patch cells and induce immunity throughout the entire mucosal system.
 Bienenstock is one of McMaster’s most cited researchers, having written and published more than 500 peer-reviewed articles and other publications.
 He served as Dean of Health Sciences and Vice-president of the Faculty of Health Sciences at McMaster, and Chair of the Council of Ontario Faculties of Medicine.
 In 1998 he was appointed to the scientific advisory board of International Medical Innovations Inc., which is now known as PreMD Inc., a Canadian company working with McMaster University, and specializing in predictive medicine.
 His current projects include: functional role of mucosal mast cells; mechanisms of action of commensal bacteria in models of asthma, colitis and visceral pain; effects of commensal bacteria on cognition and behaviour; neuroimmune mechanisms.

-Jessica ter Haar (Younes) is a Microbiome Science Liaison at Winclove Probiotics, Amsterdam and the founder of this conference.
+Jessica ter Haar (née Younes) is currently the Scientific Director for the International Probiotics Association and is the founder of this conference.
+Her mandate at the IPA is to protect the integrity of probiotics, whilst driving the science forward.
+She also is a consultant in the probiotic industry focusing on R&D substantiation and communication of probiotics products/strains and business development.
+Jessica was previously a Microbiome Science Liaison and Business Developer at Winclove Probiotics.
 She combines expertise in the female microbiomes and probiotics with a strong personal interest in vulnerable patient populations.
 The microbiome must become accessible and understandable for healthcare professionals and she is convinced that one way to accomplish this is to facilitate awareness and communication of high quality research between scientific academic, medical and industry stakeholders.
 Coming from a large family of all girls, she is naturally passionate about the importance of microbes in women’s health and will continue to dedicate her career to helping to drive change.
 Jessica has a PhD from the University of Groningen (Netherlands) focused on biophysical interactions between microorganisms within the vaginal niche.
 Additionally, she holds a Masters in Nutrition and Nutraceutical Sciences from the University of Guelph (Guelph, Canada) and a bachelor in Kinesiology (York University, Toronto, Canada).